...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 Based on information collected from families, public records, and available documentation:

-• 150+ additional former employees are listed as deceased with cause currently under review.
+• 190+ additional former employees are listed as deceased with cause of death currently under review.

 • 100+ former employees are reported to be currently living with cancer diagnoses.